 Explanation: Option a and d are somatic tissue, their mutation will not be propagated.
-On the other hand option b and c are germ cells.
 A single gamete will only have a slight chance to fertilize and lead to mutation, but sperm mother mutation will produce many lethal gametes that will increase the probability.

 5. The number of times a particular mutation occurs in a population of cells or individuals is known as __________